bnematzadeh/LoggerPlusPlus-API-Filters/README.md

        - 2. Find the object properties from GET Requests.
 Use the following filter to do this:
           - ```Request.Method == "GET" AND Request.Path CONTAINS "ResourceName"```
             - Example: ```Request.Method == "GET" AND Request.Path CONTAINS "user"```
-       - 3. Add object properties from the previous step in related POST/PUT requests.
+       - 3. Add object properties from the previous step to related POST/PUT requests.
 Use the following filter:
           - ```Request.Method IN ["POST","PUT"]```

    - Injection and Broken Object Level